PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I have ordered the servants to bring us breakfast," said Tryphaenae as she sat next to him with flounce of bangles and jewelry.

-"Ah my darling, you shouldn't strain yourself so, making breakfast for me."
+"Ah, my darling, you shouldn't strain yourself so, making breakfast for me."

 Tryphaenae smiled.
 "Ordering breakfast is the least I can do for your return, my loving husband."

 "And what is the most you might do?"
 Weeveston said lewdly.
-Tryphaenae looked away from Weeveston as she turned to avoid his grope, so he could not see the look of distaste on her face.
+Tryphaenae turned to avoid his grope, so he could not see the look of distaste on her face.

 She removed herself to another couch and said, "Save you strength Weeveston."